 The Company has an existing contract with BCDA to develop, under a lease agreement signed on July 2000, a mall with an estimated gross leasable area of 152,000 square meters on a 9.8-hectare lot inside Fort Bonifacio.
 The lease commitment is expected to be completed in 2015.
 The lease agreement covers 25 years, renewable for another 25 years subject to reappraisal of the lot at market value.
-The annual fixed lease rental amounts to \$\mathbb{P}\$106.5 million while the variable rent ranges from 5% to 20% of gross revenues.
+The annual fixed lease rental amounts to P106.5 million while the variable rent ranges from 5% to 20% of gross revenues.
 Subsequently, the Company transferred its rights and obligations granted to or imposed under the lease agreement to SSECC, a subsidiary, in exchange for equity.
-As part of the bid requirement, the Company procured a performance bond in 2003 from the Government Service Insurance System in favor of BCDA amounting to \$\mathbb{P}\$3.9 billion to guarantee the committed capital to BCDA.
-Moreover, SSECC obtained standby letters of credit to guarantee the payment of the fixed and variable rent as prescribed in the lease agreement.
+As part of the bid requirement, the Company procured a performance bond in 2003 from the Government Service Insurance System in favor of BCDA amounting to P3.9 billion to guarantee the payment of the fixed and variable rent as prescribed in the lease agreement.